David Leonhardt: Career

 In early 2016, it was announced that Leonhardt would be the head of an internal strategy group at the Times.
 In announcing the group, Dean Baquet, Executive Editor of the Times, wrote, "We need to develop a strategic plan for what The New York Times should be, and determine how to apply our timeless values to a new age."
 On January 17, 2017, Baquet released a report from the 2020 group with its recommendations.
 "The members of the 2020 group have emerged from this process both optimistic and anxious.
 We are optimistic, deeply so, because The Times is better positioned than any other media organization to deliver the coverage that millions of people are seeking," the report read.
 "But we must not fall prey to wishful thinking and believe that such an outcome is inevitable.
 It is not.
 We also face real challenges — journalism challenges and business challenges."

+Leonhardt launched the NYTimes morning newsletter, The Morning, in May 2020.
+His newsletter originally focused on COVID-19 and attempted to find positive news, which some doctors and healthcare professionals argued helped minimize the pandemic and some of the mitigation responses.

-Book and interviews
+Books and interviews

 In February 2013, The New York Times and Byliner published a 15,000-word book by Leonhardt on the federal budget deficit and the importance of economic growth, titled Here's the Deal: How Washington Can Solve The Deficit and Spur Growth.
 The book is part of a new series of short e-books from the newspaper and Byliner.
-Matthew Yglesias, of Slate, wrote in a review of Here's the Deal: "if you're not a member of Congress and just want to understand the budgetary landscape on the merits, this is a great place to start".
+Matthew Yglesias, of Slate, wrote in a review of Here's the Deal: "if you're not a member of Congress and just want to understand the budgetary landscape on the merits, this is a great place to start."
 Ezra Klein, of The Washington Post, called the book "one of the calmest, clearest looks you'll find at the deficit — both what it is and how to fix it."

 He was interviewed on The Colbert Report on January 6, 2009, about the gold standard.
 He was interviewed again on The Colbert Report on February 14, 2013, to speak about his new e-book.

+In 2023, Leonhardt published Ours Was the Shining Future: The Story of the American Dream, which argued that since the mid-1970s, the American economic system had failed and that, unlike in previous generations, many 21st-century Americans could not expect to be economically better off than their parents.